Skip to main content

 The Cell Table includes the following features:

-• Select Columns: You can add additional columns to display.
-The default columns are Cell, Well, WellLabel, Tile, X, Y, Area.
+• Table Columns: If Table Columns is selected, you can select additional columns to display in the Cell Table.
+The default columns are Cell, Well, WellLabel, Tile, X, Y, and Area.
+You can also search for specific columns if needed.

 Example CytoCanvas Cell Table

-Create a Cell Group
+Create a Cell Group using Lasso Select

 • Enter a group name.

-• Select a color.
+• (Optional) Select a group color.

-Add or Remove Cells from a Cell Group
+Add Cells to a Cell Group

 Up to 100 cells can be added to an individual cell group.

-Edit the Cell Group Name and Color
+Edit the Cell Group Name, Color, and Description

 Delete a Cell Group